Caravan (Thai band): Music

 Surachai Jantimatawn was the band's primary vocalist and songwriter.
 He also played guitar.
 Wirasak Suntornsii played guitar and also did occasional bass and lead vocals.
-Mongkhon Uthok sang lead and played phin (a Thai stringed instrument), harmonica, wut (a panpipe-like Thai instrument) and saw (the Thai version of the Chinese erhu violin).
-Thongkran Thana played violin, slide guitar, as well as lead guitar in the band's later, electric incarnations.
-They were often joined by Phongthep Kradonchamnan, later a well-known phleng phuea chiwit artist in his own right, on Thai percussion, flute and vocals.
+Mongkhon Uthok sang lead and played phin (a Thai stringed instrument), harmonica, wut (a panpipe-like Thai instrument) and saw (the Thai version of the Chinese erhu).
+Thongkran Thana played violin, slide guitar, as well as lead guitar in the band's later electric incarnations.
+They were often joined by Phongthep Kradonchamnan, later a well-known phleng phuea chiwit artist in his own right, on Thai percussion, flute, and vocals.